 Candidates must submit an application and participate in an interview.
 Once selected, Peer Health Educators will undergo a training period (5-10 hours), and commit to at least two semesters at 3 hours per week.
 Peer Health Educators may also be available for bookings on the request of various departments.

 Read the Peer Health Educator Job Description and download a Peer Health Educator Application here.
-For more information on becoming a Peer Health Educator, contact Eryn Neptune, M.S. at firstname.lastname@example.org, (207) 602-2246.
+For more information on becoming a Peer Health Educator, contact Eryn Neptune, M.S. at firstname.lastname@example.org or (207) 602-2246.